rohanphanse/calculator/README.md

 My goal for this project was to create a web calculator that offered standard calculator functions as well as more powerful features from programming languages through a simple and accessible syntax.

 As a challenge to myself, I decided not to use any external libraries.
-The entire calculator including the parser, evaluation engine, and UI was implemented with around 2000 lines of JavaScript code!
+The entire calculator including the parser, evaluation engine, and UI was implemented with around 3000 lines of JavaScript code!

-**Functional programming features:** map, reduce, functions as first-class objects, anonymous functions, type checking, lambda capture, currying
+**Functional programming features:** map, filter, reduce, functions as first-class objects, anonymous functions, type checking, lambda capture, currying, conditional logic

 **Terminal features:** up and down arrow keys move through history, use `help` on any function or keyword to learn how to use it

-**Additional features:** option to locally save user-defined functions, base conversions, polynomial root solvers
+**Additional features:** locally save user-defined variables and functions, base and unit conversions, polynomial root solvers, linear algebra

 **Link to demo: <a href = "https://rohanphanse.github.io/calculator/">https://rohanphanse.github.io/calculator</a>**